MenashFareed/Idea-Bank/README.md

 App - "Homie" - A design app where people can build custom HD wallpapers and share it with friends

 Script - that just applies for jobs for you instead of having to go through the injection process

+Website - A booking website we can reuse and sell to clients for their purposes